anpham6/android-docs/source/document/android/extensions.rst

       renderChildren: boolean;
   }

-.. note:: These are only the built-in extensions with configurable settings.
+.. note:: These are the built-in extensions which have configurable settings.

 Example usage
 =============